donkjr/Dk-DK-COPIER-REPO/README.md

   - The fourth line displays requested actions based on the state of the controller

 ### **BT SELFIE SHUTTER**
 The controller communicates with the phone via a MOONI BT connected Selfie Radio (BTSR).
 The selfie radio is battery operated and provides a button on its face called "shutter release".
-The shutter release interfaces with the phones camera application to "snap" a picture.
+The BTSR interfaces with the phones camera application to "snap" a picture.
 The controller is wired into the BTSR and takes a picture by simulating the press of the shutter release button (SRB).
 The BTSR must initially be paired with the phone.
-From then on the BTSR will connect without pairing The BTSR will exhibit these characteristics when working properly:
+From then on the BTSR will connect without pairing The BTSR can be paired with a phone by pushing and holding the shutter release button for 3 sec.
+Once paired there is no need to pair the BTSR every time it is used, simply push the sutter release to wake it up for connection
+The BTSR will exhibit these characteristics when working properly:
 - The led embeded in its face will blink every 5-6 seconds when connected
-- It will shut down after xx seconds of inactivity.
+- It will shut down after ?? seconds of inactivity.
 - It will shut down if the phone is disconencted from BT
 - It will automatically connect to the phone (if its previously paired) when the SRB is pushed
 - If the BTRS gets disconnected, press and hold the SRB for 3 sec to reconnect.
+- If there is a need to run the system without taking picture turn off the phones BT.
+If the led on the BTSR is blinking (red/blue) insure the BTSR is off by pushing and holding the shutter release button until the LED flashes off.

 ### **SETTING UP THE SYSTEM**
+  - Inside the upper cover, insure that the rectangular white plastic difusser is installed in front of the last lens.
   - With the power plugged in, turn on the projector by rotating the Lamp knob clockwise, the fan will come on.
-  - Insure that the 12 VDC plug on the front of the controller in inserted and AC power is applied to power supply
+  - Insure that the 2.5mm 12 VDC plug on the front of the controller in inserted and AC power is applied to the power supply
   - Turn on the controllers inline DC power switch and it will initialize:
-  			- The OLED will display the name and version of the controllers micorcode
+  			- The OLED will display the name and version of the controllers microcode
      - The OLED will display the initial screen and enter the WAIT mode
+     - The shutter will connect to the phone just before the lamp blinks
      - The lamp will blink at the end of the controllers initialialization and then stay on
-     - The shutter will connect to the phone just before the lamp blinks
   - Mount and align the phone by:
-     - Manually insert the target slide into the projector using the slide arm
+     - Manually inserting the target slide into the projector using the slide arm
      - Insert the phone in its mounting postion
      - Open the phones camera app and verify that the shutter works by pressing the BT shutter release.
      - Zoom in the camera until the picture nearly fills the viewfinder.
 Leave a small black outline around the target
      - Take a test picture of the target slide.
-  - Insure that the slide trays gear is properly in the track and the arm is fully inserted while flush against the front of the tray
+  - Insure that the slide trays gear is properly in the feeder gear and the arm is fully inserted while flush against the front of the tray
   - Do not put the arm at position 1 but rather just in front of the tray fully into the home position.

 ### **SYSTEM INTITIALIZATION**